MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/collect-data-to-troubleshoot-sql-connectivity-issues.md

 - If the application is a server or service, does it delegate user credentials to the backend database?
 - Is constrained delegation being used?
 - Which is the application service account and domain?
 - Which type of service is used?
 Is it physical, virtual or cloud?
-For example IaaS vs Web App vs Web Role vs Power BI.
+For example, IaaS vs Web App vs Web Role vs Power BI.
 - Is the client driver JDBC or does it run on Linux or Mac?

 > [!NOTE]